geobarrod/FBSD-Net-Autotuner/README.md

 # FreeBSD Network Autotuner

 ## Purpose
-This script dynamically adjusts the TCP stack, congestion control algorithm, buffers, and queues based on real-time network metrics such as latency, packet loss, jitter, throughput, kernel drops, and out-of-order segments.
+Dynamically adjusts the TCP stack, congestion control algorithm, buffers, and queues based on real-time network metrics such as latency, packet loss, jitter, throughput, kernel drops, and out-of-order segments.
 It is designed to optimize FreeBSD networking performance in diverse and changing conditions.

 ---